LearnWeb3DAO/Local-Testing-Hardhat/README.md

 # Local Blockchain Tutorial

-This tutorial should familiarize you with using a local blockchain using Hardhat, deploying a sample smart contract to the local blockchain, and interacting with that blockchain with metamask and Remix.
+This tutorial should familiarize you with starting a local blockchain using Hardhat, deploying a sample smart contract to the local blockchain and interacting with that blockchain with Metamask and Remix.

 ---